akoreman/Marching-Cubes-Unity-Job-System/README.md

 - Interpolated 3D marching cubes for visualising scalar fields (CPU).
 - Vertex welding and normal interpolation by using dictionary lookups.
+- Support for varying cube size and number for speed/resolution trade-off.
 - Support for varying scalar field drop-off for the ball charges to control interaction range.

 **To do:**